Barbary–Portuguese conflicts: Spanish attack on Algiers, 1784

-Tritãos voyage, 1786
+Combat of Tritão, 1786

 On May 5, 1786, a Portuguese fleet, which included the Nossa Senhora do Bom Sucesso, Princesa do Brasil, and Cisne, conducted multiple patrols in the Strait and Mediterranean, including an action against Algerian corsairs.
 The Tritão, commanded by captain Manuel Ferreira Nobre, fought an Algerian ship off Gibraltar, resulting in the corsair ship getting stuck and its crew fleeing.

 Action of 26 May 1789

-Portuguese forces also dealt with French corsairs, notably in May 26 or June, 1789, when the French ship Le Désir was spotted by Portuguese ships off the coast of Argel.
-After a few hours of exchange of fire, the Portuguese were unable to capture the corsair due to shallow waters and the arrival of reinforcements from Algiers.
+On 26 May or early June 1789, a small Portuguese division, commanded by coronel do mar José de Melo Breyner, spotted an Algerian xebec accompanied by a captured French ship, the Le Désir, in the vicinity of Algiers.
+The division was constituted by the 90-gun ship of the line Nossa Senhora da Conceição, by a frigate, and by the 24-gun brigantine Lebre.
+The xebec was returning to its base when it was immediately attacked by the Portuguese ships, being forced to let go of his prey and flee to Algiers, where it took refuge along the coast being sheltered by the fortresses.
+The Lebre pursued the xebec, but after a few hours of exchanging fire, the Portuguese were unable to capture it due to shallow waters and the arrival of six reinforcements from Algiers, and ended up withdrawing.
+The French ship was sent to Lisbon, escorted by the Lebre, entering the Tagus on 15 or 19 June and then handed over to the consul of France.
+The Lebre returned to the Strait of Gibraltar on 24 June.

+Attack on Tripoli, 1799

+On 11 May 1799, the Portuguese conducted a naval attack on the port of Tripoli, forcing the Bey to comply with commander Donald Campbell's demands, delivering the French residents and later signing a truce with Portugal.

-Capture of an Algerian xebec, 1800
+Combat of Balão, 1800

-The Portuguese cutter Balão, armed with 16 guns, captured an Algerian xebec armed with 20 guns.
+On 25 March 1800, the Portuguese cutter Balão, armed with 16 guns and with a crew of 116 men under Captain Lieutenant Count of Blosseville, sailed from Gibraltar bound to Lisbon.
+Shortly after leaving the port it encountered an Algerian xebec armed with 20 guns.
 The xebec was traveling from Cádiz to Algiers when it was intercepted and taken.
 Both the Balão and the captured xebec entered Lisbon on April 9, 1800.

+19th century

-Action of 27 May 1802
+Action of 8 May 1802

-In May 1802, the frigate Cisne, armed with 36–44 guns, was the sole Portuguese vessel patrolling the Strait.
+On 8 May 1802, the frigate Cisne, armed with 36–44 guns, was the sole Portuguese vessel patrolling the Strait.
 On the night of May 5, the crew sighted an unknown frigate approaching.
 At dawn, the vessel revealed to be an Algerian corsair frigate under the command of Ra'is Hamidu ibn 'Ali.

 After a combat of approximately 90 minutes, the frigate Cisne was eventually captured.